ANDREI CERVANTES

 THE OUTCOME

-A modular base engagement model that allows Offering Managers to adapt for their specific Offering while following common standards, principles and cadences.
-Also permitting further customization for sellers, to accommodate unique client circumstances — again, while staying true to a common way of engaging and preventing any relearning as they move across Offerings.
+A modular engagement model that’s adaptable to any offering, while reflecting common standards.
+One that also allowed further customization for sellers, to address unique client circumstances — while still staying true to common ways of engagement and avoiding relearning as they move from one offering to the next.

 THE QUESTION

-How might we shape the Future of Work for Trade Finance?
+How might we reimagine the flow of work for Trade Finance?

 THE DISCOVERY

-From document collection, digitization and validation, to processing and payment, the Trade Finance process is overwhelmingly manual, completely unpredictable, wildly inconsistent, continuously changing, and generally siloed between the many players involved.
+From document collection, digitization and validation, to processing and payment, the Trade Finance process is overwhelmingly manual, wildly inconsistent, continuously changing, and generally siloed between the many players involved.

 THE APPROACH

 Assembled a team of Trade Finance experts, process consultants, experience designers and technical architects.
-Aligned on the process as executed today.
-Understood the pains, gaps and opportunities within the process.
-Brainstormed big ideas that provoked creative thinking.
-Envisioned the Future of Work, as experienced across the main players.
+Aligned on pains, gaps and opportunities within the current process.
+Envisioned the future workflow, as experienced across the main players.
 Architected the underlying drivers across process, talent, data and technology.
-Scoped and developed an outcome-focused MVP.
-Validated with experts and aligned with stakeholders at key points.
+Scoped an outcome-focused MVP.

 THE OUTCOME

-A compelling Trade Finance Intelligent Workflow that featured cognitive data collection, verification and validation, proactive risk mitigation, transparent progress, opportunistic and pre-emptive alerts, real-time regulatory updates, business growth opportunities, among others.
+A Trade Finance Intelligent Workflow with cognitive data collection and validation, proactive risk mitigation, transparent progress, real-time regulatory updates, business growth opportunities, among others.
 Expected to reduce cost per transaction by 50–75%, errors by 50%, average time to payment by 25% — then increase Trade Finance Officer productivity by 50%.

-Also reimagined how work gets done within the Auto Claims, Mortgage Lending and Lead-to-cash processes — into compelling Intelligent Workflows.
+Also reimagined how work gets done within Auto Claims, Mortgage Lending and Lead-to-cash processes — all into compelling Intelligent Workflows.

 THE QUESTION